Calathea Louisae ‘Thai Beauty’ a.k.a Calathea ‘Thai Beauty’

 Calathea ‘Thai Beauty’ Light Requirements

-Calathea ‘Thai Beauty’ can tolerate low to medium light conditions, however, new foliage may lose some variegation and be more of a green colour.
+Calathea ‘Thai Beauty’ can tolerate low to medium light conditions, however the new foliage may lose some variegation and become more of a green colour.
 Providing bright indirect light during the cooler months when the plants go into dormancy and sometimes die back, will assist to help maintain growth.

 - Grouping plants together

 You can read more about increasing humidity in your home with our humidity tips for indoor plants.

 Calathea ‘Thai Beauty’ Watering Requirements

 Calathea ‘Thai Beauty’ like to be frequently watered.
 These plants likes to be kept in a moist (not soggy) soil.
 You should check the top inch of the soil with your finger to feel if the soil is still moist.
 If the soil is dry, you can water your plant.